elisa-negrini/BDT-project/README.md

 # Project Startup Guide

 This project analyzes stock market trends in real time by combining financial data, macroeconomic indicators, and sentiment analysis from news and social media.
 The goal is to **provide a one-minute-ahead forecast of each company's stock price**, displayed on an interactive dashboard, which also allows real-time monitoring of market price anomalies.
-This repository contains two Docker Compose configurations to launch the Stock Market Trend Analysis project in different modes: continuous streaming with a pre-trained model, and an option to download historical data and train the model from scratch.
+This repository provides two Docker Compose configurations to launch the Stock Market Trend Analysis project:

+- **Initial setup** involving historical data download and model training.

+- **Continuous streaming** with a pre-trained model that also supports real-time retraining.

 ### Prerequisites